The importance of technical SEO grows during recession, so find out how to make the best of it in times following the COVID-19 pandemic.

 Whenever Googlebot crawls your website, there is a crawl budget.
 This means that Googlebot will crawl your website within a specific timeframe, and what is found in that time will get indexed or updated.
 Now, this is important to consider, as most websites with thousands of pages usually tend to have poor site structure and pages that aren’t reachable with a few clicks.
 In most cases, those pages will not appear in the search results.

-This is where a sitemap comes in handy since it sends out a clear signal to crawlers regarding which pages should be indexed.
+This is where a sitemap comes in handy, since it sends out a clear signal to crawlers regarding which pages should be indexed.
 The sitemap comes in the form of an XML file that’s publicly stored on a live link on your website where crawlers will look into and determine what to index and where to look for.
 Depending on the frequency of specific pages being updated, we can set time intervals on how often Googlebot should visit and update the pages.

-In addition, it’s always a good idea to submit a sitemap file to the Google Search Console tool and monitor indexed pages to check if there are any potential issues with no-index tags within those pages.
+In addition to this, it’s always a good idea to submit a sitemap file to the Google Search Console tool and monitor indexed pages to check if there are any potential issues with no-index tags within those pages.
 Keep in mind that adding a sitemap does not necessarily mean that crawlers will only follow that.
 You may still get spam pages indexed and duplicate content (content that appears on more than one web page).
 That is why it’s important to check your indexed pages from time to time by searching “site:website.com” on Google and checking all pages to be sure that what you want is really out there on the Search Engine Results Pages (SERP).

 The Robots.txt file is one of the smallest files on your website that comes in a .txt format, but if not configured properly, it still has a chance to completely ruin your SEO campaigns.
 This file is used to allow and disallow specific crawling bots and search engines to access the entire website or specific sets of pages on your website.
 With this file you can block specific sets of crawlers and keep your website visible for just Googlebot.
 Using this file, it’s possible to block spammy pages that get indexed and remove duplicate content that might get indexed.